Plastic Surgery for Hand Infections

 Septic arthritis may result from local extension of another type of hand infection, most commonly flexor tenosynovitis, or it may be the primary site of infection.
 When it is the primary site of infection, osteomyelitis may be caused by penetrating trauma or hematogenous spread from a distant site.
 S aureus and streptococci are the most frequently cultured organisms, except in bite wounds.

 The patient presents with a tender, edematous, erythematous joint.
-Joint motion is severely limited and is very painful.
+Active and passive joint motion is severely limited and is very painful.
 Arthrocentesis can be performed to obtain cultures and confirm the diagnosis.
 Spontaneous onset of a low-grade monoarticular arthritis characterized by redness, swelling, minimal heat, and mild pain is characteristic of N gonorrhoeae.

 Oftentimes, pyarthrosis can be treated successfully with one or more irrigation and debridement procedures.
 One study reported that the factors that most influenced outcome were time to diagnosis and treatment, the number of irrigation and debridement procedures, patient comorbidities, and postoperative infection following nonjoint surgery.
 A higher risk for arthrodesis and amputation was noted in subjects who had more than 3 irrigation and debridement procedures.[4]